 Born in the West Indies, Camille Pissaro fell in love with painting during his school years in Passy, near Paris.
 After two years in Venezuela, he made a permanent move to the capital, where he frequented the Académie Suisse, an important meeting place for an entire generation of painters and an occasion to form strong friendships, including with Monet and Cézanne.

 This founder of the Impressionist movement tried throughout his life to push against the limits of his talent.
 He worked with Cézanne before becoming interested in divisionism after meeting Seurat.
 His works include Hoarfrost and The Boulevard Montmartre at Night, to name just a few.

 Without Cézanne, the way we look at Provence and Montagne Sainte-Victoire would not be the same.
 His life was spent between Paris, where he frequented the Académie Suisse, and the city of his birth, Aix-en-Provence.
 Cézanne was discovered later on than his contemporaries; it would not be until 1895 and the retrospective organized by Ambroise Vollard that the general public would finally take an interest in his works.

 This painter, today one of the most well-known Impressionists, made famous the city of Aix-en-Provence and the Montagne Sainte-Victoire that dominates the landscape.
 The mountain inspired nearly 80 of Cézanne’s works, including Mont Sainte-Victoire seen from Bellevue.

 Many famous Impressionist painters

-By entering the museum in Giverny or the Musée d’Orsay in Paris, you can admire the most beautiful canvases by the famous painters who participated in the artistic renaissance at the end of the 19th century.
+By entering the Giverny Museum of Impressionisms or the Musée d’Orsay in Paris, you can admire the most beautiful impressionist paintings by the famous painters who participated in the artistic renaissance at the end of the 19th century.